CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \subsubsection{Generalization via Human Demonstrations}

-To further validate the efficacy of the shared latent action space proposed in Section~\ref{sec:method_clap}, we investigate the model's ability to leverage human video demonstrations for object generalization.
+We further evaluate whether the shared latent action space in Section~\ref{sec:method_clap} enables the model to use human video demonstrations for object generalization.

-\bfs{Experimental Design.} We utilize the \textit{Make Bouquets} task as the testbed.
-The initial teleoperation dataset contains only two flower combinations (e.g., ``red heart and yellow sunflower'').
-Preliminary experiments indicated that policies trained solely on this data exhibited severe overfitting, failing to generalize to novel combinations such as ``orange tulip and red rose.''
+\bfs{Experimental Design.} We use \textit{Make Bouquets (OOD)} and \textit{PnP (OOD)} as object-generalization testbeds.
+For \textit{Make Bouquets}, the initial teleoperation dataset contains only two flower combinations, such as ``red heart and yellow sunflower.''
+Preliminary experiments showed that policies trained only on these data overfit severely and failed to generalize to novel combinations such as ``orange tulip and red rose.''

-To address this, we collected additional human demonstration videos targeting object generalization.
-We utilized a head-mounted GoPro 9 to capture ego-centric video, mimicking the robot's head camera perspective.
-During collection, the human operator utilized their hands to mimic the robot gripper, performing simple open/close motions while avoiding complex grasping dynamics (see Fig.~\ref{fig:exp_real_human}).
-We collected 3 additional settings, each with 100 episodes, covering all 5 seen flower types.\footnote{Video data collected for this study was fully anonymized and contained no personally identifiable information.}
+Human-video collection follows the same egocentric protocol across the OOD tasks.
+We used a head-mounted GoPro 9 to capture video from a viewpoint close to the robot head camera.
+During collection, the human operator used their hands to mimic the robot gripper, performing simple open and close motions while avoiding complex grasping dynamics.
+Fig.~\ref{fig:exp_real_human} shows examples.
+For \textit{Make Bouquets}, we collected three additional settings with 100 episodes each, covering all five seen flower types.
+For \textit{PnP (OOD)}, we used the same protocol and collected 20 human-video trajectories for each OOD object.\footnote{Video data collected for this study were fully anonymized and contained no personally identifiable information.}